CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY • GOALS • July.2019

 202 Notations: 63-to-80 open within current physics.
 2-to-64 are for mathematical logic only which, of course, would include string theory, Langlands programs, loop quantum gravity, and so much more (see line 10).

 In Search Of Deeply-Informed Analyses

 Our challenge is to establish a mathematical bridge from well-established scientific measurements to all the base-2 numbers generated from Planck’s four base units.
 This homepage is an attempt to refine our focus so scholars can begin to discern possible mathematical relations within these numbers.
 We’ve studied them and know we need help.
 We expect within Notation-0 the sphere* begins to manifest.
-Perhaps before Notation 64, the complexities of E8 manifest.
-Perhaps, between Notations 64 to 80 (see chart above), the Standard Model of Elementary Particles 6 emerges.
+We suspect before Notation-64, the complexities of E8 manifest.
+Perhaps, between Notations 64-to-80 (see chart above), the Standard Model of Elementary Particles 6 emerges.

 - Natural Inflation.13 The chart of 202 notations takes the logic of natural inflation to provide a very different entry point to questions about Dark Energy-Dark Matter, and isotropy and homogeneity.
 We study the work of people like Katherine Freese of University of Michigan, William Kinney of SUNY-Buffalo, Weinan E of Princeton, Masahito Yamazaki, and an increasing number of scholars around the world.

 - Multiscale Modeling.14 We are asking if these 202 notations are an application of multiscale modeling or multiscale mathematics.
 To date, we rely on the work of scholars like Pingwen Zhang of Peking University or Jack Xin, Editor-in-chief, Multiscale Modeling & Simulation SIAM journal (and a Professor of Mathematics at the University of California at Irvine), Weinan E, author of the book, Principles of Multiscale Modeling, and many others.